Introduction to Arkansas Slot Machine Casino Gambling in 2020

 The Electronic Games of Skills Miscellaneous Tax section of the DFA provides the gaming machine revenues for machines at the dog and horse racetracks.
 These publicly available amounts are insufficient to calculate player win percentages.

-Arkansas slot machine casino gambling consists of two racetracks with gaming machines with a minimum theoretical payout limit of 83%.
+Arkansas slot machine casino gambling consists of two racetracks and one open tribal casino with gaming machines with a minimum theoretical payout limit of 83%.